-Multi-member LLC's need to file information on the partners gross-income tax.
+Multi-member LLCs need to file information on the partners' gross-income tax.

-Taxes for multi-state corporations are apportioned using a three-factor formula of sales, property and payroll.
+Taxes for multi-state corporations are apportioned using a three-factor formula of sales, property, and payroll.
 In New Jersey, this apportionment is weighted at 50:25:25.
 New Jersey allows corporations to carry forward losses from prior years.
 New Jersey has research and development credits capped at 50% of tax liability.

 Find out more about New Jersey's corporate tax rates.

 If selling taxable items or services in New Jersey, businesses are required to collect and remit a sales tax to the state.
 The sales tax rate is 6.625%.
-Reduced taxes (50% of the regular rate) may apply to transactions taking place within a Urban Enterprise Zone (UEZ) and involving a certified UEZ Business.
-Learn more about the New Jersey Sales and Use Tax and to find the current rates.
+Reduced taxes (50% of the regular rate) may apply to transactions taking place within an Urban Enterprise Zone (UEZ) and involving a certified UEZ Business.
+Learn more about the New Jersey Sales and Use Tax and find the current rates.

 You must file a New Jersey Sales and Use Tax Quarterly Return with Form ST-50 every 3 months even if no tax was collected during that particular quarter (note: If you had no sales during the quarter, simply file the return with all zeros).

 Some businesses will be required to make monthly payments for the first 2 months of the quarter (Form ST-51).
 This applies to you if your business:

 - Collected more than $30,000 in Sales and Use Tax in New Jersey during the prior calendar year; and